citusdata/citus_docs/migration/transitioning.rst

 We call the tables considered so far *per-tenant* because querying them for our use case requires information for only one tenant per query.
 Their rows are distributed across the cluster according to the hashed values of their tenant ids.

 There are other types of tables to consider during a transition to Citus.
 Some are system-wide tables such as information about site administrators.
-They do not participate in join queries with the per-tenant tables and may remain on the Citus coordinator node unmodified.
+We call them *global* tables and they do not participate in join queries with the per-tenant tables and may remain on the Citus coordinator node unmodified.

 Another kind of table are those which join with per-tenant tables but which aren't naturally specific to any one tenant.
 We call them *reference* tables.
 Two examples are shipping regions and product categories.
 We advise that you add a tenant id to these tables and duplicate the original rows, once for each tenant.
 This ensures that reference data is co-located with per-tenant data and quickly accessible to queries.